Operational leverage

 Builder Notes

-Execution, constraints, family-aware building, fitness, preparedness, and resilient personal systems.
+Execution, constraints, family-aware building, and resilient personal systems.

 Latest writing